Quarterly Budget Reporting for HEERF Grant

 - As a condition of receipt an Emergency Financial Aid Grant, students must be eligible to participate in the Federal student financial aid programs under Section 484 of the Higher Education Act of 1965, as amended.
 The number of students at Omega Graduate School who may be eligible to receive a grant due to Federal financial eligibility and the guidelines of the CARES Act is: 58.

 - As of the disclosure date, the total number of students who have received an Emergency Financial Aid Grant is 26.

 - The method used to determine which students are eligible to receive an Emergency Financial Aid Grant and the amount the students are to receive is as follows:

 - Evaluation of the actual cost to each student caused by the disruption of operations due to COVID-19 campus closures is not easily determined.
 Due to this, funds are to be distributed to every qualified student.
 Due to the guidelines of the CARES Act, international students are ineligible for a distribution.

 - Only students who were actively enrolled in at least one class during either (1) the Spring Core weeks affected by the campus closure (3/C/5/Dissertation Workshop weeks) or (2) the Summer/Pre-Fall Core weeks (1/A/5/Dissertation Workshop weeks) are eligible to receive a grant.
 As our program is a limited residency program, all eligible students are considered to be impacted equally by the campus closure.
-A grant of $231.50 will be distributed to each of the 22 actively enrolled, eligible students.
+A grant of $195.85 was distributed to each of the 26 actively enrolled, eligible students.